3.Accounting Policies and Valuation Principles

 Inventories are recognized at their cost of acquisition or production (production-related full cost) – calculated by the weighted-average method – or at their net realizable value, whichever is lower.
 The net realizable value is the estimated selling price in the ordinary course of business less estimated cost to complete and selling expenses.

 Contracts are recognized as financial instruments in the financial statements which simultaneously give rise to a financial asset at one entity while resulting in a financial liability or equity instrument at another entity.
 Accordingly, financial assets are recognized in the consolidated financial statements if the Covestro Group has a contractual right to receive cash or other financial assets from another entity.
 Regular-way purchases and sales of financial assets are generally posted on the settlement date.
 Financial liabilities are initially recognized in the consolidated financial statements if Covestro has a contractual obligation to transfer cash or other financial assets to another entity.
 With the exception of trade accounts receivable, financial instruments are measured at fair value plus directly attributable transaction costs upon initial recognition.
 For financial instruments measured at fair value through profit or loss, transaction costs are recognized directly in the income statement.
 Trade accounts receivable are recognized at their transaction price.
-Subsequent measurement of financial instruments is based on their classification in the categories stipulated in IFRS 9 (Financial Instruments).
+Subsequent measurement of financial instruments is based on their classification in the categories stipulated by IFRS 9 (Financial Instruments).

 Financial assets comprise loans, acquired equity and debt instruments, cash and cash equivalents, other financial assets, and derivatives with positive fair values.
 The classification and measurement of financial assets is based on the business model pursued by the Covestro Group with regard to the management of its financial assets for the purpose of collecting cash flows, and on the characteristics of the contractual cash flows from the relevant financial assets (cash flow condition).
 Subsequent measurement takes place according to the measurement rules for the respective category, as described below.